 - Paint in thin layers

-- Your first coat may not look pretty and may be a little splotchy.
+- Your first coat may not look pretty and could be a little splotchy.
 Don’t worry and don’t try to fix it while wet.
 Wait to do a second coat when the paint is completely dry.

 - Check for drips